-Municipal records indicate the property is owned by City of Ann Arbor, and according to transfer documents provided by the client, has been owned by the City for over 50 years.
+Municipal records indicate the property is owned by City of Ann Arbor, which entity has owned the property in excess of three years.
 The appraisers are not aware that the property is currently listed for sale or lease.

 Estimated Marketing Period, Exposure Period